swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 - Assertion that this signature was validated, when validation was performed, which procedures that was used to validate the signature and the outcome of the validation
 - Assertion that evidence of time when the signature is known to have existed was validated, which procedures that was used to validate the time of existence and the outcome of the validation

-Using an SVA token is equivalent to validating a signed document in a system once and then using that document multiple times without revalidating the signature for each usage.
-Such procedure is common in systems where the document is residing in a safe and trusted environment where it is unlikely to be modified between usages.
-The SVA token simply allows the time and environment where the document can be stored and used to expand beyond a local controlled environment and a short instance of time.
+Using an SVT is equivalent to validating a signed document in a system once and then using that document multiple times without revalidating the signature for each usage.
+Such procedure is common in systems where the document is residing in a safe and trusted execution environment where it is protected against modification during usage.
+The SVT simply allows the time and environment where the document can be stored and used to expand beyond a local controlled environment and a short instance of time.

-Using the SVA token, the signed document can be validated once using a reliable trusted service and then that SVA token can be used to extend reliance of that secure validation process.
-The SVA token is therefore not only a valuable tool to extend the lifetime of a signed document, but also a useful tool to deploy and use one secure external validation service instead of having a close integration between signature validation and document usage.
+Using the SVT, the signed document can be validated once using a reliable trusted service and then that SVT can be used to extend reliance of that secure validation process.
+The SVT is therefore not only a valuable tool to extend the lifetime of a signed document, but also a useful tool to deploy and use one secure external validation service instead of having a close integration between signature validation and document usage.

-<a name="sva-token-syntax"></a>
+<a name="signature-validation-token-syntax"></a>
 ### 2.2.
-SVA Token Syntax
+Signature Validation Token Syntax
-The SVA token is carried in a JSON Web Token (JWT) in accordance with \[[RFC7519](#rfc7519)\].
+The SVT is carried in a JSON Web Token (JWT) in accordance with \[[RFC7519](#rfc7519)\].

 <a name="data-types"></a>
 ### 2.2.1.
 Data types
-Content of claims in a SVA token are specified using the claims data types in the following table:
+Content of claims in an SVT are specified using the claims data types in the following table:

 Claims Data Type | JSON Data Type | Description
 ---|---|---